Skip to content

 Q: Agent "forgets" beginning of conversation.
 What to do?

-A: This happens when dialogue history exceeds context window size.
-Solutions:
+A: This happens when dialogue history exceeds the context window.
+The right solution is one, simple thing: condense.

 Q: Model doesn't call tools.
 Why?